rcy0228/azure-spring-cloud-training/08-build-a-spring-cloud-gateway/README.md

   - The `spring.cloud.gateway.discovery.locator.enabled=true` part is to configure Spring Cloud Gateway to use the Spring Cloud Service Registry to discover the available microservices.

   - The `spring.cloud.gateway.globalcors.corsConfiguration` part is to allow CORS requests to our gateway.
-This will be helpful in the next guide, when we will add a front-end that is not hosted on Azure Spring Cloud.
+This will be helpful in the next guide, when we will add a front-end that is not hosted on Azure Spring Apps.

-## Task 3 : Create the application on Azure Spring Cloud
+## Task 3 : Create the application on Azure Spring Apps

-1. Navigate to Git Bash and create a specific `gateway` application in your Azure Spring Cloud instance.
+1. Navigate to Git Bash and create a specific `gateway` application in your Azure Spring Apps instance.
 As this application is a gateway, we add the `--is-public true` flag so it is exposed publicly.

 > **Note**: Replace the DID with **<inject key="DeploymentID" enableCopy="True"/>** value, you can also find it from Environment details page.